Zhe Lim

 What I built

 Rinuly is a web app that gives households visibility over what is renewing, when and at what cost.
-Users can upload a bill or add details manually.
-Rinuly extracts the key information, tracks renewal dates and sends reminders before anything auto-renews.
+Users upload a bill or add details manually.
+Rinuly extracts key information, tracks renewal dates and sends reminders before anything auto-renews.
+It also includes a platform that compares electric and gas services using the user's past usage to estimate savings against other current provider plans, and an automated agent that obtains quotes on behalf of the user.
 The goal is to give people the time and information they need to make an active decision rather than passively accepting a price increase.

 Key design decisions